reflectoring/reflectoring.github.io/_posts/2021-12-29-spring-resttemplate.md

     }

 ```
-As we can see here, instead of the `ResponseEntity` object, we are directly getting back the response object.
+Instead of the `ResponseEntity` object, we are directly getting back the response object.

 While `getForObject()` looks better at first glance, `getForEntity()` returns additional important metadata like the response headers and the HTTP status code in the `ResponseEntity` object.